UC System-wide Sustainability Initiatives

-The UCI Sustainability Initiative plays an integral part in many of the UC Systemwide Initiatives about carbon neutrality and global food sustainability.
+The UC Irvine Office of Sustainability plays an integral part in the UC system-wide initiatives on carbon neutrality and global food.

 UC Carbon Neutrality Initiative

-The UC Office of the President announced the Carbon Neutrality Initiative in November 2013.
+President Napolitano and chancellors from all 10 campuses announced the Carbon Neutrality Initiative in November 2013.
 The Initiative aims for the University of California to emit net zero greenhouse gases from its buildings and vehicle fleet by 2025.
 To get there, President Napolitano created a Global Climate Leadership Council (GCLC).
 The GCLC harnesses the research, teaching, service, and operations strengths of the ten UC campuses to:

 - Advise senior leadership on successful implementation of the system-wide plan for achieving carbon neutrality by 2025,